git-tee-up/horse/README.md

 ### Guidelines

-* No racist, sexist, homophobic, violent, fraudulent, spam, or illegal content, or anything else that would violate GitHub's [Terms of Service](https://help.github.com/en/github/site-policy/github-terms-of-service) or [Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines)
+* **No** racist, sexist, homophobic, violent, fraudulent, spam, or illegal content, or anything else that would violate GitHub's [Terms of Service](https://help.github.com/en/github/site-policy/github-terms-of-service) or [Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines)
+* **Do Not** touch the `CNAME` file
-* Don't be an ass to other people making changes, or insist that things have to be a certain way
+* **Do Not** be an ass to other people making changes, or insist that things have to be a certain way
-* Please leave the text in this README.md file alone above and including the line that says `^ LEAVE THIS STUFF ALONE ^`.
+* **Please** leave the text in this README.md file alone above and including the line that says `^ LEAVE THIS STUFF ALONE ^`.
 This way everyone can read the guidelines and learn how to contribute
 * Keep in mind, all commits are public

 ## Saddle Up